GardnerResearch/DocsBeSecureNow/README.md

 With more of our personal and professional information online, we face a higher risk of data breaches, identity theft, and financial loss.

-We believe that a **simple, easy to follow** guide is something that can help you mitigate these risks.
+We believe that a **simple and easy to follow** guide is something that can help you mitigate these risks.

 # Who is behind this